 commercial equipment).
 This

-year, the event is to be held on Sunday August 11th.
-It will be a
+year, the event is to be held on Sunday August 27th, 2023.
+It will

-number by requesting one by sending an e-mail to
+number by requesting one by sending an e-mail, no sooner than June 21st to

 me know if you intend to operate

-X2 Home stations - home brewed or kit built equipment
+X2 Home stations - home brewed or kit built transceiver or separates

-X4 Portable station - home brewed or kit built equipment
+X4 Portable station - home brewed or kit built transceiver or separates

 Portable stations cannot use permanent antennas, i.e you can't work